JosephusPaye/stash/README.md

   size(): number;

   /**
-   * Check an item is stored with the given key
+   * Check if an item is stored with the given key
    */
   has(key: K): boolean;

   /**
-   * Get the value of the item stored with the given key if available, or undefined otherwise */ get(key: K): CachedValue<V> | undefined;
+   * Get the value of the item stored with the given key.
+Returns the value if found, undefined otherwise.
+   */
+  get(key: K): CachedValue<V> | undefined;